valeoai/SP4ASC/README.md

 ## Acknowledgements
+Our architecture is based on CNN6 which is described in [PANNs: Large-Scale Pretrained Audio Neural Networks for Audio Pattern Recognition](https://arxiv.org/abs/1912.10211).
+We modified the original CNN6 architecture by using separable convolutions and changing the number channels per layer to meet the complexity constraints of the DCASE21 Task1a challenge.

-We are grateful to the authors of https://github.com/qiuqiangkong/audioset_tagging_cnn, where the original version of CNN6 without separable convolutions is available.
+The original implementation of CNN6 without separable convolutions is available [here](https://github.com/qiuqiangkong/audioset_tagging_cnn).
+We are grateful to the authors of this work.

-We are also to the authors of https://github.com/qiuqiangkong/torchlibrosa, which we use to compute the log-mel spectrograms.
+We are also grateful to the authors of [torchlibrosa](https://github.com/qiuqiangkong/torchlibrosa) which we use to compute the log-mel spectrograms.

 ## License
 The repository is released under the [Apache 2.0 license]